arl9kin/dbt-tutorial-course/README.md

-# Data Insights Project: Advanced dbt Modeling in BigQuery with Looker Studio Visualization
+# Data Insights Project: dbt Modeling in BigQuery with Looker Studio Visualization
 This repository (repo) is build on top of the project within the scope of ([link here](https://www.udemy.com/course/mastering-dbt-data-build-tool-bootcamp/?referralCode=FFF494163B7B9E5E846F)).
 But I decided to enhance it to full pet-project.

 ## Project Description